junyanz/CycleGAN/README.md

 This package includes CycleGAN, [pix2pix](https://github.com/phillipi/pix2pix), as well as other methods like [BiGAN](https://arxiv.org/abs/1605.09782)/[ALI](https://ishmaelbelghazi.github.io/ALI/) and Apple's paper [S+U learning](https://arxiv.org/pdf/1612.07828.pdf).
 The code was written by [Jun-Yan Zhu](https://github.com/junyanz) and [Taesung Park](https://github.com/taesung89).
-**Note**: Please check out [PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) implementation for CycleGAN and pix2pix.
+**Update**: Please check out [PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) implementation for CycleGAN and pix2pix.
 The PyTorch version is under active development and can produce results comparable or better than this Torch version.

 ## Other implementations: